Survival Instincts: A (Somewhat) Official Guide to Druid Guardian Tanking

 The good news is that Guardians get their spellpower increased by their Agility.

 V: Modified Spells/Old Talents

 Same name, different functionality.

-* Mangle now _generates_ Rage, at 5 per hit, 8 (was 7 pre 5.2 patch) if you picked up the Soul of the Forest talent, but as much as it was a ‘press early and often’ button in Cata, it is doubly so in MoP, since without Rage you’re literally (soon to be) dead in the water.
+* Mangle now _generates_ Rage, at 5 per hit, 6.5 (was 8 pre 5.4 patch, but also adds the bonus to Mangle Crits, so you double dip on the crit bonus for a total of 26 Rage) if you picked up the Soul of the Forest talent, but as much as it was a ‘press early and often’ button in Cata, it is doubly so in MoP, since without Rage you’re literally (soon to be) dead in the water.
 6 second cooldown except when a reset proc goes off.

 * Lacerate still applies a bleed, and initial hits have a chance (25% of resetting Mangle).

 * Thrash now applies a debuff (Weakened Blows) which reduces Physical damage the enemies do to you by 10% for 30 seconds.
 It also has a 25% to reset Mangle.

 * Maul and Swipe were buffed to do 20% more damage to bleeding targets.